State Farm vs GEICO vs Allstate vs Progressive vs Farmers: Which is the Best Insurer For You?

 |Allstate||$1,575||Virginia, Nebraska, Alabama|

-The first thing many consider when buying auto insurance is "who is going to offer the best price?".
+The first thing many consider when buying auto insurance is which insurer will offer the best price.
 To see who was truly the cheapest, we used our database of 33,000 quotes from over 2,900 cities in the U.S. and found GEICO was the overall cheapest provider.
 The prices above reflect quotes for a sample 30 year old male driver.
-To further underscore GEICO's relative inexpensive cost nationwide, we also looked at where it ranked among the first, second, and third cheapest provider compared to the likes of State Farm or Progressive in the 2,945 cities we surveyed.
+To further underscore GEICO's relative inexpensive cost nationwide, we also looked at how often it ranked as the first, second, and third cheapest provider compared to the likes of State Farm or Progressive.

 |Company||First||Second||Third||Fourth or Worst|